 Xavier Moliner has been practising law for more than 35 years.
-In 1997 he founded Faus Moliner together with Jordi Faus.
+In 1997, he founded Faus Moliner together with Jordi Faus.
 He regularly advises Spanish, European and U.S. companies operating in the life sciences sector and has extensive experience in public procurement, civil and commercial litigation, and product liability matters.
 At Faus Moliner, Xavier leads the team in charge of advising on product liability matters.
 Xavier has authored various articles on product liability, public procurement, data protection, pharmaceutical law and dispute resolution.
-For more than 10 years, Chambers and Partners, among others, have considered Xavier a professional with solid experience in the sector.
+For more than 10 years, Chambers and Partners, among others, has considered Xavier a professional with solid experience in the sector.

-The guide Chambers and Partners 2024 highlights that "Xavier Moliner has standout experience in the defence of sensitive product liability claims brought against major life sciences companies.
+Chambers and Partners 2025 highlights that "Xavier Moliner has standout experience in the defence of sensitive product liability claims brought against major life sciences companies.
 He also advises on procurement disputes".

-Xavier is also a member of the Barcelona Bar Association.
+He is a member of the Barcelona Bar Association.

-Faus Moliner Rambla Catalunya 135 08008 Barcelona Spain Tel: +34 93 292 25 43
+Faus Moliner Tel: +34 93 292 25 43 Rambla Catalunya Email: xmoliner@faus-moliner.com 135 08008 Barcelona LinkedIn: www.linkedin.com/in/xaviermoliner-fausmoliner Spain

-Email: xmoliner@faus-moliner.com

-LinkedIn: www.linkedin.com/in/xaviermoliner-fausmoliner